 In fact, you might not use all of the chicken broth that it calls for in the recipe card.

-Press the cornbread dressing into a greased baking dish and keep baking it until you can insert a toothpick into the middle of it and it comes out clean.
+Press the cornbread stuffing - I mean dressing - into a greased baking dish and keep baking it until you can insert a toothpick into the middle of it and it comes out clean.

 This is a perfect low-carb side dish to serve at your Thanksgiving dinner.
 In fact, serve it with your other favorite keto side dishes and you'll have the best feast (and stay within your macros at the same time)!